thefrontside/microstates/README.md

 # Microstates

 Microstates is a functional runtime type system designed to ease state management in component based applications.
-It allows to declaratively compose application state from atomic state machines.
+It allows you to declaratively compose application state from atomic state machines.

 By combining lazy execution, algebraic data types and structural sharing, we created a tool that provides a tiny API to describe complex data structures and provide a mechanism to change the value in an immutable way.